Hamidalavi/examid-gaming-journey/README.md

 8. Bought a **controller freek** in one month later and my aim has improved alot
 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
 10. Cover the controller with middle, ring and pinky fingers; then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons

+> [!IMPORTANT]
+**Hold the controller in your hand as if you were placing it on a table.
+This means that you can easily place the controller on your hand without straining, getting tired, or slipping.
+For professional controllers, you can use weights to make them fit more comfortably in your hand and make playing easier.
+For this reason, my recommendation is you pay attention to the direction in which the controller is placed in your hand.
+I also don't recommend to overthink about the joysticks and controller direction; just play and have fun with your controller; just optimize your brain for this controller direction**

 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
-12. Compensate for joystick friction by **allowing the controller rests on the both middle fingers; then I apply pressure to the controller from both left and right sides to give my hand a good rest**.
-Remember that **hold the controller on your fingers to give your thumb muscle enough space to move easily**.
-As a result, your action will be faster and more accurate

-> [!IMPORTANT]
-**These directions may change slightly as you pay attention to the game; so I don't recommend to overthink about these sticks and directions; just play and have fun with your controller**
+12. Compensate for joystick friction by **clearing the dust and debris around the joysticks**

-13. Practice with high difficulty in some games to be a non-casual controller player
+13. Practice in high difficulty in some games to be a non-casual controller player
 14. Use strafing for a better accuracy
 15. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my joystick aim became very fast and smooth like other pro players
 16. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do